 I asked the CLNC® pros to recommend their favorite research websites for their legal nurse consultant jobs.
 They shared 61 websites they refer to again and again:

 If you missed our Video Webinar, 27 Nursing Specialties Attorneys Need to Win Cases, you can view it now.
 Watch the video if you want to know which nursing specialties grab attorneys’ attention every time.

-If you missed the Video Webinar, “Powerful Exhibiting Strategies for Obtaining Your Next Legal Nurse Consultant Jobs” you can view it now.
+If you missed the Video Webinar, “Powerful Exhibiting Strategies for Obtaining Your Next Legal Nurse Consultant Jobs” Certified Legal Nurse Consultants can view it now.

 If you missed our Video Webinar, 10 Common Misconceptions About Legal Nurse Consulting you can view it now!

 I wish I could control when, how or what time of day my mind is going to have its best ideas, but ideas don’t care about time.
 For example, I’ve been known to change the title of a program right before publication of the program and then, everyone at the Institute from education to marketing and sales to accounting has to scramble to change every associated ANCC accreditation document, online platform content, postcard, catalog description, email campaign, advertisement, invoice, website and you get the picture.

 Remember when you graduated from nursing school and started your first RN job in the hospital?
 Everything was fun.
 Starting your first IV – fun!
 Coding your first patient – fun!
 Cleaning up a patient’s crap – well maybe not fun…

 Certified Legal Nurse Consultant, Marcia Bell Discusses the Differences Between Plaintiff and Defense Attorneys